 But this is not the norm.
-And it’s not even close to what I’ve experienced from churches during separation and after divorce.
+And it’s not even close to what I’ve experienced from churches during separation and after my divorce.

 A week or so after I received my final divorce papers, I told my Bible study that I was no longer praying for marriage restoration.
 I had only been attending the small church since after my (now ex-) husband filed for divorce.
-The church’s intercessors prophesied that God was going to restore my marriage, bring him back to Him and that we should wait with expectation.
+The church’s intercessors prophesied that God was going to restore my marriage, bring him back to God and that we should wait with expectation.
 So, of course, everyone was praying.

 I was still processing through my grief, trying to help my children, so I was lost on what to do.
 I contacted the Pastor to see if I had done anything wrong.
 But he just played dumb and said he didn’t think so.
-Being at church was hard enough without feeling as though I was being looked at differently, avoided, and then nasty comments were made in the group.
+Being at church was hard enough without feeling as though I was being looked at differently, avoided, and then I heard some nasty comments that were made in the group.

 No longer accepted as a divorced woman.

 What is the motive behind shunning (“to avoid deliberately and especially habitually“) another person after zero attempts to share the problem you have with someone?
 What about purposeful ignoring, avoiding, and leaving someone out, when they’ve done nothing wrong or especially if no sin or character issue is present?
-And then badmouthing someone who’s only issue is her new “marital status”… or lack thereof?
+And then badmouthing someone whose only issue is her new “marital status”… or lack thereof?

 Maybe they believe, like many other Christians, that a marriage can be saved with just a little more prayer.